Mali War: Casualties

 In total, from 2012 to 2023, 13,105 civilians and combatants were killed in armed conflict.

 International forces

 In the entire mission, the MINUSMA lost 311 peacekeepers.
 EUTM Mali lost only two.

+During the French soldiers' participation in the war in Mali, they lost 58 killed.

+As May 2026, 127 killed soldiers of Wagner were indetified by names.
+Majority of them died in Battle of Tinzaouaten.
+Russian sources have confirmed the death of more than 80 soldiers of Wagner Group.

 Jihadists

 According to Mediapart in February 2022, the number of Jihadists killed by French forces since 2013 was at least 2,800.

 Displaced

 As of 2020, 600,000 have been displaced by this conflict.

 Human rights concerns

 Following several reports of abuse from both sides, the prosecutor of the International Criminal Court opened a case investigating war crimes in Mali on 16 January 2013.
 This case is the quickest any ICC investigation has begun after foreign military intervention.

 Claims against separatists and Islamists

 In May 2012, Amnesty International released a report stating that the conflict had created Mali's worst human rights situation since 1960.
 The organization stated that fighters with the MNLA and Ansar Dine were "running riot" in Mali's north, and documented instances of gang rape, extrajudicial executions, and the use of child soldiers by both Tuareg and Islamist groups.

 On 3 April 2012, armed groups looted 2,354 tons of food from United Nations' World Food Programme's warehouses in Kidal, Gao and Timbuktu, causing the WFP to suspend its food distribution operations in northern Mali.
 Other targets of looting included hospitals, hotels, government offices, Oxfam offices and the offices and warehouses of other unnamed aid groups.
 The WFP also stated that 200,000 had so far fled the fighting, predicting that the number would rise.